hakuhodo-technologies/scope-rl/docs/documentation/subpackages/recgym_about.rst

 Contact
 ~~~~~~~~~~
-For any question about the paper and pipeline, feel free to contact: hk844 [at] cornell.edu
+For any question about the paper and pipeline, feel free to contact: hk844@cornell.edu

 Contribution
 ~~~~~~~~~~